SabaaN/Python-OpenCV-projects/README.md

-Virtual Mouse: It allows user to control the movement of cursor with the movement of your index finger and index and middle finger for clicking.
+Virtual Mouse: It allows user to control the movement of cursor with the movement of ones' index finger and index and middle finger for clicking.